alhuri/Pothole-Detection-Filtering-System/README.md

 6)	The user should be able to view previously detected results.

-## Installation
+## Run Instructions
+1. Install pycharm,
+2. create new conda environment
+3. Open project in pycharm
+4. Change to conda environment
+5. Go to shell/ prompt
+6. pip install -r rquirements.txt

 ## License
+GNU GPLv3

 ## Documentation

-You should find the documentation for project <a href="https://drive.google.com/file/d/1oaSkrWF8uhmxnpoGAdt_uJWeRzRfZAGD/view?usp=sharing">her</a>
+You should find the documentation for project <a href="https://drive.google.com/file/d/1oaSkrWF8uhmxnpoGAdt_uJWeRzRfZAGD/view?usp=sharing">here</a>